cgonc/kml-2-sdo-geometry/README.md

 kml.target.path=${KML_FOLDER}
 ````

-After boot, a Spring Component function will be scheduled to work.
-It will do the following things :
+After boot, a spring component function named KmlConverter.convertMissingKmlFiles will be scheduled to work.
+It will roughly do the following things :

     1. It calculates the unprocessed kml files by comparing the KML_SHAPE table and your kml.target.path
     2. For each unprocessed files :
         a.
 Read the content of the kml file.
         b.
 Convert the kml file into a collection of JTS geometries.
         c.
-Convert JTS geometries into STRUCT and insert them to the table batching.
+Convert JTS geometries into STRUCT and insert them to the table in a single transaction.
         d.
 Validate inserted geometries and rectify them.
         e.
-Insert fail log if an error occurs during this transaction
+Insert a fail log to your database if an error occurs during this transaction